xarray-contrib/xarray-schema/README.md

 ## license

-All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, articles, etc.).
+All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed.

-## about us
+## history

-CarbonPlan is a non-profit organization that uses data and science for climate action.
-We aim to improve the transparency and scientific integrity of climate solutions through open data and tools.
-Find out more at [carbonplan.org](https://carbonplan.org/) or get in touch by [opening an issue](https://github.com/carbonplan/xarray-schema/issues/new) or [sending us an email](mailto:hello@carbonplan.org).
+This project was originally developed at [CarbonPlan](https://carbonplan.org/).
+It was transferred to the xarray-contrib organization in August 2022.